 Don't leave a panel in the press longer than the glue specifies.
 For some veneer adhesives this can cause the glue to get "globby" which then causes ripples and bubbles to form in the veneer.
 Leaving panels in for too long can also allow mold to grow.
 I've seen cherry and maple develop patches of mold in less than 6 hours.

-Prevent panel warp by allowing both sides of the panel to dry evenly.
+Panel warping can be prevented by allowing both sides of the panel to dry evenly.
 Small light-weight panels can simply be hung by spring clamps from a rope or dowel.
-Large panels can be placed on a flat surface with 1/2" or larger dowels underneath to allow air flow which creates an even drying of both sides of the panel.
+Large panels can be placed on a flat surface with dowels or small diameter PVC pipe underneath to allow air flow which creates an even drying of both sides of the panel.
 For more information, be sure to check out the "Curing Glued Panels" page.

 7: Trim the Panel Using the Right Tool